-The Queen turned away from the looking glass.
-Her stepdaughter sat at the tower window, embroidery in her lap, looking at her with a curious expression.
+The Queen turned away from the glass.
+Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 "Just something I used to say when I was a little girl," said the Queen.
 "A rhyming game.
 There's a second part to it, but I can never remember how it goes."

 "A woman in the township has been convicted of witchcraft.
-I believe she's some manner of peddler."
+Some peddler."

 “They're certain of her guilt?" said the Queen.